Interpreting and Improving Attention From the Perspective of Large Kernel Convolution: Introduction

-We extensively validated the effectiveness of LKCA in two visual tasks: image classification and semantic segmentation.
-In image classification, we conducted experiments on classic datasets including CIFAR10, CIFAR100, SVHN, and Tiny-ImageNet, demonstrating the efficacy of LKCA across these datasets.
-Notably, in the case of Tiny-ImageNet, we performed comparative experiments against prominent variants of Vision Transformers ViT and achieved compelling and competitive results.
-For semantic segmentation, we selected the ADE20K dataset and conducted ablation experiments under different framework configurations.
-Through comparisons with multiple backbone networks, we verified the superior performance of LKCA in terms of both parameter efficiency and accuracy.
-This further underscores the excellence of LKCA in addressing semantic segmentation tasks.
+More importantly, the LKCA design performs exceptionally well on downstream tasks.
+Firstly, in the image classification task, we conducted experiments on classic datasets, including CIFAR-10, CIFAR-100, SVHN, and Tiny-ImageNet, demonstrating the efficacy of LKCA across these datasets.
+Additionally, LKCA achieves remarkable results in semantic segmentation tasks, particularly with the UPerNet and FPN algorithms.
+On the ADE20K dataset, LKCA outperforms other models in terms of both aAcc and mIoU after 10,000 and 20,000 iterations.
+Comparisons with multiple backbone networks further verify the superior performance of LKCA in both parameter efficiency and accuracy.
+We attribute the high performance of LKCA to the complementary strengths of CNNs and ViTs.
+By combining CNN's proficiency in local feature extraction with ViT's ability to model global context, LKCA achieves exceptional performance across various visual tasks.

+In this work, our main contributions are as follows: \begin{itemize} \item We propose Large Kernel Convolutional Attention (LKCA), a novel mechanism that integrates large-kernel convolution into the ViT architecture to combine the local feature extraction advantages of CNNs with the global modeling capabilities of ViTs. \item We demonstrate that LKCA achieves strong performance across various tasks, including image classification on datasets such as CIFAR-10, CIFAR-100, SVHN, and Tiny-ImageNet, as well as semantic segmentation on ADE20K, outperforming several existing backbone architectures in terms of accuracy and efficiency. \item We address the limitations of both CNNs and ViTs by focusing on small and medium-sized models, offering an effective solution for data-limited and resource-constrained scenarios.